 I moved to Leeds in 1978 to take up a post with Leeds City Council and the City is now very much home.
 I worked for the City Council in Venue management, until taking early retirement in 2009.
 Many years ago I became a Citizen Advocate and eventually chair of Leeds Advocacy which specialised in learning disability issues and of course merged eventually with other organisations to form Advonet.

-I maintain a keen interest in learning disability through The Advonet’s involvement in Leep1, and volunteer with them.
-I enjoy contributing to Advonet governance at a strategic level on the board and feel very proud of the organisation’s record in delivering high quality services to some of the most vulnerable people in society.
+I maintain a keen interest in learning disability through Advonet’s involvement in the Learning Disability Projects, and volunteer with them.
+I enjoy contributing to Advonet’s governance at a strategic level on the board and feel very proud of the organisation’s record in delivering high quality services to some of the most vulnerable people in society.

 Born 1957 in Germany near Munich.